Ken-Mens/Dollar_walk/README.md

 Only Supported with IOS.

 A low poly model of Trump appears when scanning a dollar bill.
-Controllable with Joystick that appears on bottom end of screen.
+Trump figure is controllable through on screen Joystick icon that will appear on bottom end of screen.
+Project is a simple demo of utilising AR controls.